Royals vs. Red Sox Player Props Betting Odds

 MLB Props Today: Boston Red Sox

-- The Red Sox's Brayan Bello (8-6) will make his 19th start of the season.
+- Kutter Crawford (5-5) will take to the mound for the Red Sox and make his 14th start of the season.

 |Opponent